MonikaRadominska/Final_project/README.md

 |                    | Using web scraping, APIS | Using jupyter notebook           |                                 | Using tableau

-This project will scope, analyze, prepare, visualize data, and seek to explain the findings from the analysis.
+This project seeks to uncover key insights and provide clear explanations of the results.

 Keywords: mass extinction, biodiversity conservation, conservation status, IUCN Red List